-The brand claims its new tyres are competitive with the best tubeless road racing tyres, not just in terms of weight, rolling resistance and puncture resistance, but also in terms of aerodynamic efficiency.
+The brand claims its new tyres are competitive with the best tubeless road bike tyres, not just in terms of weight, rolling resistance and puncture resistance, but also in terms of aerodynamic efficiency.

 In keeping with a growing industry trend towards hookless road tubeless rims, Enve says every tyre in the range is compatible with hookless rims.
 Furthermore, Enve says the tyres have all been designed in accordance with the latest ETRTO standards (although it’s still not entirely clear what those standards are right now).

 Enve has also provided detailed information on recommended pressure ranges and actual inflated width for each tyre in the range, when mounted on rims of differing internal widths.

 Fashionistas will be thrilled to learn that all four tyres in the range will be available with either black or tan walls.